 Alumni Visiting Committee

-and students annually and provide advice on strategic initiatives and future
+and students annually to provide advice on strategic initiatives and future

 directions for growth.
 We are grateful to the members of this committee for their contributions.
 Learn more about the committee below.

 Dr. William F. Lawson is the Chair of the Alumni Visiting Committee.
-He is the Vice-President of Corporate Development & Execution at the University of Tulsa.
+He is the Director of Technology Commercialization at the University of Tulsa.
 Dr. Lawson is an applied physicist with a broad technology background including 31 years at DOE’s National Energy Technology Laboratory and its precursors, the last 12 years of which he served in leadership roles in the oil and gas research program area.
 He retired from DOE in January, 2006, as the first Director of DOE’s Strategic Center for Natural Gas and Oil.
 Dr. Lawson served as the Executive Director of the Petroleum Technology Transfer Council from 2011 through 2012.
 He taught as an adjunct professor for the 2006-2007 academic year at the University of Oklahoma in the colleges of Business and Earth and Energy.
-Dr. Lawson received all his collegiate degrees in physics from West Virginia University.
+Dr. Lawson received his collegiate degrees in physics from West Virginia University ('69, '76, and '85).
 He retired from the United States Navy with the rank of Commander.

 Dr. Caitlin Ahrens received her B.S. in Physics/Astrophysics and Geology from West Virginia University in 2015, and her Ph.D. in Space and Planetary Science at the University of Arkansas in 2020.
 Dr. Ahrens is a Postdoctoral Program Fellow at Goddard Space Flight Center, where she is also a member of the Diviner Science Team.
 Her research involves remote sensing of icy surfaces and volatile interactions, including permanently shadowed craters at the lunar poles, focusing on the composition and thermodynamics of ices.
 In 2018, Dr. Ahrens received the Ten Outstanding Young Americans award (presented by the Jaycees) for her efforts in science communication and outreach.
 Learn more about Dr. Ahrens here.